 With all the news about hackers and identity theft and compromised servers, we certainly understand why you’d want to know your ChurchTrac data is safe.
 We’ve designed ChurchTrac with security in mind, and we’ve done everything possible to keep ChurchTrac as safe as possible.
 This document outlines some of the steps we've taken to secure our system and your data.

 We designed our application and infrastructure with security in mind from the beginning, not as an afterthought.
-We follow best coding practices to protect against cross-site scripting (XSS), database injection, and other common coding vulnerabilities.
-All of our code is created by top-notch team members, then tested and reviewed by even top-notchier team members.
-Using this method, any potential code security issues are discovered and eliminated long before being placed into production.
+We follow the latest coding standards and best practices, and our team undergoes periodic training to ensure they are educated on the newest issues and exploits.
+In the application, all inputed data is filtered, validated, and/or sanitized to protect against known vulnerabilities like cross-site scripting (XSS), database injection, etc. All of our code is thoroughly tested and reviewed prior to release to ensure that it meets our internal coding standards and best practices, and so that any potential security issues are discovered and eliminated before it is placed into production.

-Sensitive data is hashed or encrypted before being stored on the server.
+Other sensitive data is hashed or encrypted before being stored in the database.
 User files are stored in a separate location, with access only being granted using auto-expiring signed URLs.
 This means that the content that you upload using ChurchTrac can only be accessed from within your account by providing correct account credentials.
 Your files and data cannot be accessed through any other web URL or platform.

 For the customer side, we use a proprietary login process that ensures your account is safe from brute-force attacks.
 This means that we restrict the number of incorrect login attempts a user can have using rate limiting, preventing someone from trying to guess your account password.